garry-edmonds/Tenon.Test.Client/README.md

 once registered you can test the website by sending the URL of the page or the html page source.

 ## How to use Tenon.Test.Client.
-Project will be available as a nuget package at http://nuget.org.
+Project will be available as a nuget package at <a href="https://www.nuget.org/packages/Tenon.Test.Client">Nuget Page</a>.

 ##Create an instance of the test class: